 - slide 2 of 3

-What Does the Project Charter Define?
+What Does the Project Charter Include?

 Many projects start with a top-down approach, meaning you move forward from your initial goal and create your plan.
 Even if you prefer to work backward from your drop-dead date, start your charter from the top.
-Just like any good story, you begin at page one:
+Just like any good story, you begin at page one.

 - Structured management organization.
 Who is the project owner?
 Describe the hierarchy of the project team.
 Identify your stakeholder groups and reflect on their input.